Red Oak Warranty

 • Hairline shrinkage cracks

-Concrete naturally cracks over time.
-While we take steps to help reduce and control cracking through proper rebar placement, the use of microfibres in our mix designs, and the cutting of control joints to encourage cracking in less noticeable areas, small cracks may still occur.
-These cracks can develop during the curing process or as a result of conditions outside our control, such as seasonal ground movement.
+Concrete naturally cracks during the curing process and over time as the ground moves through freeze/thaw cycles.
+Red Oak Construction takes steps to help reduce and control cracking through proper reinforcement placement, the use of microfibres in our mixes, and the cutting of control joints to encourage cracking in specific areas.
+However, small cracks outside of control joints may still occur.
+These cracks are cosmetic in nature and do not typically create a structural concern.
+They may develop during the curing process or as a result of conditions outside our control, including seasonal ground movement, contraction, expansion, and freeze/thaw cycles.

 • Minor discoloration and efflorescence

-Minor color variation is common, especially within the first 30 days while the concrete is curing.
-These variations can result from uneven moisture evaporation, differences in sun and shade exposure, curing conditions, finishing techniques, or natural chemical reactions such as efflorescence.
-In many cases, these color differences fade and become less noticeable over time.
+Minor colour variation is common, especially within the first 30 days while concrete is curing.
+These variations may result from uneven moisture evaporation, sun and shade exposure, curing conditions, finishing methods, concrete batch variations, and natural chemical reactions such as efflorescence.
+In most cases, colour differences fade and become less noticeable as the concrete cures.
+Due to the uncontrollable nature of these variables, colour variations are not typically covered under warranty.

 • Damage caused by de-icing salts, chemicals, or fertilizers

-De-icing salts, de-icing chemicals, and fertilizers can damage concrete by increasing moisture absorption and exposing the surface to harsh compounds that accelerate deterioration.
-This may contribute to scaling, surface flaking, discoloration, and premature wear, especially during freeze-thaw conditions.
+De-icing salts, de-icing chemicals, and fertilizers can damage concrete by increasing moisture absorption and exposing the surface to compounds that accelerate deterioration.
+This may contribute to scaling, surface flaking, discoloration, and premature wear, especially during freeze/thaw conditions.
+Granite chips and salt-free or chloride-free de-icers are recommended alternatives.

 • Ground movement or site conditions beyond our control

-We make every effort to properly prepare and compact base materials during installation.
-However, certain conditions beyond our control can still affect the ground surrounding the concrete.
-Examples include natural movement from freeze-thaw cycles, sinkholes caused by unknown water leaks, tree roots creating pressure beneath or beside the slab, or poor landscaping that allows water to collect around the concrete and cause erosion or soil movement.
+Red Oak Construction makes every effort to properly prepare and compact base materials during installation.
+However, certain conditions beyond our control may still affect the ground surrounding the concrete and cause movement or cracking.
+Examples include natural movement from freeze/thaw cycles, sinkholes caused by unknown water leaks, tree roots creating pressure beneath or beside the slab, poor landscaping that allows water to collect around the concrete, erosion, soil movement, and movement caused by underground utilities.

-To maintain warranty coverage, the concrete must be properly cared for after installation.
-This includes using appropriate methods for snow and ice removal and avoiding harsh de-icing chemicals.
+To maintain warranty coverage, concrete must be properly cared for after installation.
+This includes using appropriate snow and ice removal methods and avoiding harsh de-icing chemicals.
+Concrete sealers are strongly recommended every 1 to 2 years.
+Sealers help protect concrete against moisture damage, staining, and environmental exposure.